From Sam Blake, himself, the Founder of NCWR&A~

 Sam says, “People wake up one day and think how cool it would be to have a wolf!
 In a very short amount of time, they are kicking themselves for getting one.
 They are expecting the wolf to act like a dog…they don’t!
-They think the best thing to do is to drive them into the hills of California and, turn it loose.
-This is a death sentence for a wolf that has been born and raised in captivity.
+They think the best thing to do is to drive them into the hills of California and turn them loose.
+This is a death sentence for a wolf that has been born and raised in captivity!
 The more I know man, the better I like wolves.”

-Sam is a native of Oklahoma who has made his home in Sacramento and founded the organization (NCWR&A) in 1996.
-He owns and manages Never Cry Wolf Rescue & Adoptions (NCWR&A) from his home although his mission of rescuing wolves started about 30 years ago when Rambo, a large white wolf adopted him.
+Sam is a native of Oklahoma who started and founded the organization Never Cry Wolf Rescue & Adoptions (NCWR&A) from his home in Sacramento back in 1996.
+His mission of rescuing wolves started about 30 years ago when Rambo, a large white wolf adopted him.

-He has been described as having “a little bit of Choctaw Indian, a little bit of stubbornness” when standing up for the underdog, as well as, just having a natural, unabashed love for these animals.
-This love is genuinely apparent when you see Sam with his wolves.
-He has been compared to the Pied Piper of folklore because animals of all species, especially wolves, gravitate to him.
+He has been described as having “a little bit of Choctaw Indian and a little bit of stubbornness” especially when he’s standing up for the underdogs, which these animals are.
+He simply just has a natural, unabashed love for these animals, and this love is genuine and apparent when you see him with these animals.
+He has been compared to the Pied Piper since animals of all species, especially wolves, gravitate to him.

 “Little Red Riding Hood Lied!
-No one has been killed by a wolf in the last 120 year.
-Man still thinks he is a monster.”
+However, man still thinks he is a monster”, he says.

 NCWR&A’s wolves and wolfdogs (wolf-hybrids as some still call them) arrive at us from all directions and of all ages.
-NCWR&A may get a call from Defenders of Wildlife, the SPCA, Animal Control, or directly from people who have them in captivity who can no longer care for them.
-After NCWR&A locates them, NCWR&A nurses them back to health, socialize them, and give them medical care.
-In time, they become people-friendly, and NCWR&A then adopts them out to private homes that can care for them–finding them their new “forever family”.
+We may get a call from Defenders of Wildlife, the SPCA, Animal Control, or directly from people who have them in captivity who can no longer care for them.
+Immediately coming into our care, we nurse them back to health, socialize them, and give them medical care.
+In time, they become people-friendly.
+Once their rehabilitation is complete, we then adopt them out to private homes that can care for them–finding them their new “forever family”.